 At the admissions desk, you can extend your admission for an additional $5 and include the Rotch-Jones-Duff House & Garden Museum.

-Show your Massachusetts Electronic Benefit Transfer (EBT) card and pay only $3 per person (adults and youth) for up to 6 people per EBT card.
+Show your Massachusetts Electronic Benefit Transfer (EBT) card, your WIC card, or your ConnectorCare card at the admissions desk and pay only $3 per person (adults and youth) for up to 6 people per card.
 Children under 3 years are always free.
-The Museum does not process EBT.
-Cash or other payment must be provided for admission.
-This discount program is being offered in collaboration with the Massachusetts Cultural Council and the Executive Office of Health and Human Services’ Department of Transitional Assistance.
+The Museum does not process EBT, WIC, or ConnectorCare transactions - cash or other payment must be provided for admission.
+This discount program is being offered in collaboration with the Mass Cultural Council and other state agency partners.

 Metered Street Parking